proteanplanet/Ridgepack/README.md

 # Ridgepack

- Ridgepack

- This MATLAB package accompanies a manuscript submitted in March 2018 to:
+ This MATLAB package accompanies a manuscript submitted in May 2018 to:

  Journal of Advances in Modeling Earth Systems (JAMES)